nouhben/Quizzler/README.md

 # quizzler

-A new Flutter application.
+A simple Flutter application that displays questions and options.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a fully working Flutter app that displays questions and the user has to choose whether the displayed question is true or false.
+This project was made while following the Flutter boot camp by Angela Yu on Lynda.com

 A few resources to get you started if this is your first Flutter project: